 It is also less of a threat, as a more docile species and much smaller and lighter.
 You can also tell the difference between the two by looking at their snout.
 Alligators have a broader, rounded snout, whereas the crocodiles are more narrow and tapered.

 There are also many snake species in the waterways and surrounding forests.

 Moving onto the snake species of North American swamps, the most infamous may be the water moccasin.
 This species is also known as the cottonmouth for its bright white mouth.
 Anyone living near marshes and wetlands in Southeastern states must know these snakes’ looks and patterns.

 They are distinguishable by their large head and white mouth.
 This is because they are one of the most dangerous species in the area.
 They will bite if antagonized and have potent venom.
 There is a rare chance of it being fatal to humans.

 The cottonmouth is one of many snakes to have evolved to become adept swimmers to survive in swamps and similar habitats.
 Other water snakes include the diamondback and northern water snakes, as well as garter snakes.
 This ability to swim and hunt at the water’s edge gives them a great place to see prey, hide in vegetation, and escape as needed.

 Then we have the different turtles that make their homes in these wetlands and swamps.

-Unfortunately, there is a problem in some US swamps with invasive species.
-Another important point to note about the Everglades, as one of the most beloved swamp regions, is that an approximated 26% of species are non-native.
+Unfortunately, there is a problem in some U.S. swamps with invasive species.
+Another vital point to note about the Everglades, as one of the most beloved swamp regions, is that approximately 26% of species are non-native.